Introduction

 3. Build a Cushion with an Emergency Fund

-Unexpected expenses are a leading cause of financial anxiety.
-Car repairs, medical bills, or sudden job loss can leave you scrambling.
-This is why experts recommend creating an emergency fund.
+Sudden expenses are the most common trigger for financial anxiety.
+Extreme car repairs, an enormous medical bill, or unexpected job loss might throw you into a panic.
+That is exactly why the experts recommend maintaining an emergency fund.

 How to Build Your Fund:

-- Automate savings: Set up automatic transfers to a dedicated savings account.
+- Automate savings: Set up automatic withdrawals from checking to savings.

-- Make it untouchable: Only use it for genuine emergencies, not discretionary spending.
+- Make it untouchable: Only use it for true emergencies, and not for discretionary expenditures.

 Pro Tip: